If you are looking for an easy vegan mushroom risotto, you have come to the right place!

 Next, pour 1/2 cup of your vegetable stock.

-You are going to be constantly stirring over the next 20-30 minutes.
+You are going to be stirring every 30 seconds over the next 20-30 minutes.
 This is how risotto is made!

 Then, add another 1/2 cup of stock and repeat until the rice is fully cooked and you have used all 5 cups of vegetable broth.